The Quasars.org (QORG, 2004) catalogue can be downloaded from this page.

 An integral part of building the Quasars.org catalogue was the need to shift ROSAT fields to their optically-optimized astrometric locations, using the whole-sky likelihood algorithm detailed in our paper .
 This typically involved shifts of 5-10 arcseconds.
 Researchers using ROSAT detections can use our field shifts to refine their own optical/ROSAT astrometric fits.
 Only shifted fields are included in these lists; many fields with few X-ray sources were left unshifted due to lack of good optical X-ray fits, but the large majority of X-ray sources are accounted for in these field shifts.

-Field shifts for the HRI
+Field shifts for the

-catalogue: Individual listing
+HRI catalogue: Individual

 listing summary graph